The Health Benefits Of Gardening

 Better Than Yoga?

 Spending time in nature is thought to enhance meditation practices by focusing the mind.
-Gardening has been credited as a type of mediation (similar to yoga) that focuses on being present in the moment.
+Gardening has been credited as a type of meditation (similar to yoga) that focuses on being present in the moment.

 Weed Out the Creativity